Get Involved

 We need more educators, school systems, leaders of medical, therapeutic, and blind/visually impaired organizations, and policymakers at all levels of government talking about kids with CVI.
 Tell everyone you know about CVI.
 Contact your representatives.
 Speak with medical providers.
 Reach out to a university vision program near you.
 Get colleagues, friends, or family members to join PCVIS.

 Your voice matters.
-We can change the world for children with CVI.
+We can change the world for children and youth with CVI.

 Image courtesy of StartSeeingCVI.com